From Centre, an exhibition of reductive abstract works, curated by Saturation Point and Slate Projects was on view at The Loud &

 Installation shot, from left to right works by Laurence Noga, Patrick Morrissey and Martin Church.
 Image by courtesy of Slate Projects.

-(“Formalism because this art involves a straightforward, reductive, essentialist method of making a painting and Zombie because it brings back to life the discarded aesthetics of Clement Greenberg”), if only
+Formalism, (“Formalism because this art involves a straightforward, reductive, essentialist method of making a painting and Zombie because it brings back to life the discarded aesthetics of Clement Greenberg”), if

-than the version associated with Greenberg and Fried.
+sway than the version associated with Greenberg and Fried.
 It is Constructivism I have in mind, its UK variant Constructionism and

-Group, which for the artists atFrom Centre are more central than
+the Systems Group, which for the artists atFrom Centre are more central than

 The reductive (but not necessarily essentialist or straightforward) works on view at From Centre seem